fritzemeier/RPiNodeCafe/README.md

 3) Start the NodeJS server using the sonoff.server.js file.

-4) Connect the sonoff device to the server -- instructions at https://github.com/mdopp/simple-sonoff-server
+4) Connect the Sonoff device to the server -- instructions at https://github.com/mdopp/simple-sonoff-server.

+# HELP WITH SERVER SET UP
+I have written about my experience setting up the server and more on my website.
+You can read about it here: https://fritzemeier.info

 # Dependencies
 The install.sh does ask if some of these are installed (marked with *), others my need to be manually installed.